shba007/biosense-web/README.md

 ## Challenges we ran into 😦
 ---
 - Utilising the MQTT proved difficult
+- Employing AI since this was novel and there was a need to acquiant myself with a variation of networks along with data which proved dificult

 ## Insights 🤓
 ---
 By analyzing data, providing personalized recommendations, and enabling remote monitoring, users can create an optimal environment for their plants.